angrave/approot/README.md

 The latter will unset a whole load of environment variables and remove the current `$APPROOT_PATH` from your `$PATH`

+##Advanced
 You can configure your approot using
 ```bash
 ${APPROOT}/share/approot_activate_custom #Extra commands to run when activating the application root
 ${APPROOT}/share/approot_activate_custom #Extra commands to run when deactivating the current application root
 ```
-For example you can use parallel make or download packages to the /tmp
+For example, you can set make to compile in parallel or configure the download directory to be inside /tmp

+# Building Applications

+See the example scripts inside the example_builds/ directory